ShogyX/PlingPling/README.md

 ### ReverseWords
 - Short: -rw
 - Long: -ReverseWords
 - Description: Enable word reversal.
 PlingPling will add reversed versions of words in the production list to the production list.
+This command takes no arguments.
-- Example: `-rw [Options]`
+- Example: `-rw`

 ### WordCapitalization
 - Short: -wc